Plan Your Visit

 Things to do and see in the area

 IWM North is located at The Quays, Greater Manchester's fantastic waterfront destination.
-Within just one square mile, you will find a hub of culture, history and sport with venues.
-Use the Creative Tourist Cultural Calendar to find out about cultural events, or visit one of Manchester's other award-winning museums or galleries:
+Within just one square mile, you will find a hub of culture, history and sport venues.
+Visit Creative Tourist to find out about cultural events, or visit one of Manchester's other award-winning museums or galleries: